Kettering Medical Center

 Middletown Emergency Department was built with the patient in mind.
 Offering many outpatient specialties in addition to the Emergency Department, Middletown encompasses many patient needs including ED Observation services to allow for additional evaluations that keep the patient close to home.

-Coming soon June 2019, Troy is a welcomed addition to the heart of historic downtown Troy, Ohio.
-The facility will have a full-service ED as well as cardiac, surgical, oncologic and medical inpatient beds.
+Troy is a welcomed addition to the heart of historic downtown Troy, Ohio.
+Opened June of 2019, the facility has a full-service ED along with inpatient medical, cardiac, oncologic and surgical services.